Primera B Metropolitana

-Primera B Metropolitana is one of two professional leagues that form the third level of the Argentine football league system.
+Primera B Metropolitana, also known as B Metro, is one of two professional leagues that form the third level of the Argentine football league system.
 The division is made up of 17 clubs mainly from the city of Buenos Aires and its metropolitan area, Greater Buenos Aires.

 Originally created as the second division, it became the third level after a restructuring of the system in 1985 that ended with the creation of Primera B Nacional, set as the second division since then.

 The other league at level three is the Torneo Federal A, where teams from regional leagues take part.

 Format

 Primera B Metropolitana is currently organized so, during the course of a season, each club plays the others twice (a double round robin system), once at their home stadium and once at that of their opponents.

 The team that gets the most points at the end of the season is recognized as the Primera B champion and is automatically promoted to Primera B Nacional.
 The teams that hold the second to fifth positions have the chance to enter the Torneo Reducido (small tournament) whose winner will be promoted.

 The teams with the 2 lowest aggregate points total in Primera B Metropolitana are relegated to Primera C Metropolitana.